 Does the HamTestOnline™ website replace books and courses?

-We have everything you need to understand the materials and pass the ham radio license exams, and we encourage you to "study green."
-However, if you feel the need to kill a tree, rather than purchasing license manuals that will be useless once you pass the test, we recommend the ARRL Handbook for Radio Communications as a comprehensive reference book.
-You will refer to it for years to come.
+We have everything you need to understand the materials and pass the ham radio license exams, and we encourage you to “study green”.
+However, if you feel the need to kill trees, rather than purchasing license manuals that will be useless once you pass the test, we recommend the ARRL Handbook for Radio Communications.

 Does the HamTestOnline™ website use the actual questions from the VEC question pools?